-The cave the MSF team used to operate in, mentioned here by Paul McMaster, has since been bombed.
+The cave mentioned here by Paul McMaster, in which MSF used to operate, has since been bombed.
 Thankfully, all MSF staff members and patients had already left for safer surroundings.

 British surgeon Paul McMaster is just back from Syria where he treated the wounded in an operating theatre set up in a cave and then a farm.
 Experienced in working in war zones, in Syria he found a ‘more oppressive type of danger’.